Klipper3d/klipper/docs/Overview.md

   perfectly square.
 - [PWM tools](Using_PWM_Tools.md): Guide on how to use PWM controlled tools such as lasers or spindles.
+- [Exclude Object](Exclude_Object.md): The guide to the Exclude Objecs implementation.

 ## Developer Documentation